Dinhhai94/course-materials/docs/Wk1Mod4.md

    }

    nav > ul.container {
-     //these styles will extend the styles already contained in the .container class
+     /* these styles will extend the styles already contained in the .container class */
      display: flex;
      flex-direction: row;
      flex-wrap: wrap;